2qx/unspent/packages/app/src/routes/+page.md

 <title>Unspent Phi</title>
 </svelte:head>

+# How-To Unspent Your Coins

->   Rich people got money and didn't spend it.
+>   Rich people get money and don't spend it.

-If a rich person is defined as someone who made money and didn't spend it, then the goal of this app is to make **everybody** that uses it  **rich**.
+If a rich person is defined as someone who made money and didn't spend it, then the goal of this tool is to make **everyone rich**.
 It works by giving anyone in the world access to a method to save money for regular distribution over a long period of time.
 The core feature is a trustless irrevocable contract that anyone can customize, publish and fund themselves.

 There are no fiat prices, no markets.
 Nothing is traded.
-All contracts are single party and do not co-mingle funds.
-Nor do contracts rely on outside data.
+All contracts are single party.
+Contracts do not co-mingle funds, nor do they rely on outside data.

+Anyone can put their own money in and get the same money back over time.

-# Get some Bitcoin Cash
+## Get some Bitcoin Cash

 Get a wallet that can hold Bitcoin Cash with a private key or secret you keep and control.
 There are [dozens of great open-source wallets](https://awesomebitcoin.cash/#open-source-wallets) that can hold, sign and send Bitcoin Cash, but Unspent.app simply isn't one of those wallets (it's in a browser) so it doesn't hold user funds.